 Now more than ever, the need for affordable housing in Denton County is increasing.
 We need your help to build this Habitat Village for the hardworking, low-income families in need of decent, affordable housing in Denton.

+We are currently building our 106th home as part of our Interfaith Build.
 A Habitat for Humanity Interfaith Build brings people together of different backgrounds and faiths to put aside differences, build homes, and celebrate inclusion and diversity within our community.

 Meet the Crawford Family!

 We officially broke ground on our 106th home on Saturday, December 18, 2021 at 506 Wye Street in Denton.
 This home will be dedicated to the Crawford Family and is sponsored by the 2021 Interfaith Build.

 In this video, Levatta Crawford shares her family’s story of loss, hard work, and moving forward.
 All our partner families are inspiring, but the Crawfords are a special inspiration to all of us with their positive attitude about life after all they’ve been through.
 Watch now!

 Donate, Shop, or Volunteer at our ReStore!